Week

 Jerk

-in a spicy-sweet flavor and a tender texture.
-The term jerk is also used when
+flavor and a tender texture.
+The term jerk is

 Here